atesibrahim/customer-and-branch-crud/README.md

-# Information for Customer and Branch CRUD Application.
+# Information for Customer and Branch Rest CRUD Application.

+###### This app has been developed as Rest Service with Spring Boot

-This app will run on your local machine 8585 port.
+App will run on 8585 port.

 When you are running to started this app on your pc;
 schema.sql will create customers and branches and their many to many tables which are customer_branches and branch_customers automatically.
 Then scripts will executed in import.sql file to insert some dummy data to tables.

-Content of schmea.sql and import.sql as following;
+Content of `schmea.sql` and `import.sql` as following;

 #### schema.sql: